CWKSC/lagrange-polynomial/README.md

 This is part of [CWKSC/MyLib_Csharp](https://github.com/CWKSC/MyLib_Csharp) C# library

-If you already include this library, its functionality is already included
+If you include this library, its functionality is already included

 Note that there are some extension methods for printing on Demo